koel/koel/docs/cli-commands.md

 * * * * * cd /path-to-koel-installation && php artisan schedule:run >> /dev/null 2>&1
 ```

 This will run the scheduler every minute, which will then run any scheduled commands as needed.
-By default, `koel:scan` and `koel:prune` are set to run every day at midnight.
+By default, `koel:scan`, `koel:prune`, and `koel:podcasts:sync` are set to run every day at midnight.

 Though you can still manually set up cron jobs for individual commands, the scheduler is the recommended approach to command scheduling in Koel, as it will automatically cover any commands that may be added in the future.